-Low-level concerns must be recorded in writing and recorded on 'confide'.
+Low-level concerns must be recorded in writing and recorded on 'Confide'.
 This should include:

-- name\ of individual sharing their concerns
+- name of individual sharing their concerns

 - details of the concern

-- · context in which the concern arose
+- context in which the concern arose

-- action taken
+· action taken

-(\ if the individual remains anonymous then that should be respected as far as reasonably possible and acted upon accordingly)
+( if the individual remains anonymous then that should be respected as far as reasonably possible and acted upon accordingly)

-Records must be kept confidential, held securely and comply with the Data Protection Act 2018.
-Schools and colleges should decide how long they retain such information, but it is recommended that it is kept at least until the individual leaves their employment.
+Records will be kept confidential, held securely and comply with the Data Protection Act 2018.
+The academy follows the Trust Records Retention policy to decide how long they retain such information, but it is at least until the individual leaves our employment.

-Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Records will be reviewed regularly so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.